You Have the Power to Be Free from Heroin Addiction

 The explanation for Pathways’ success is that we understand that each person is an individual.
 We know it doesn’t work to just treat the symptoms of addiction.
 Our highly skilled professional team provides you with opportunities and tools to discover the deeper personal causes of your addiction.
 We work with you to examine motives for actions, to develop inner-forgiveness, and to understand the underlying issues leading to destructive behaviors.

-Pathways’ inpatient and outpatient programs go beyond drug addiction to help our clients gain control over other personal challenges, such as co-occurring disorders, marital difficulties, addiction to pornography, and other problems.
+Pathways’ outpatient programs go beyond drug addiction to help our clients gain control over other personal challenges, such as co-occurring disorders, marital difficulties, addiction to pornography, and other problems.
 Our strong focus is on helping our patients gain robust confidence and personal tools for maintaining a future free from heroin.